 I know a lot of my friends are thinking, “He’s a baby!
 What on earth do you put in a baby‘s Easter basket?”
 A lot, actually.
 And here’s a secret that your stealthy parents never revealed: Easter baskets aren’t just for kids.
 Yeah, I snuck a thing or two in there for Nate and I. You don’t think Some Boy’s going to eat all those Peeps himself, do you?

 And how cute is that little green duck?
-Some Boy’s birthday party later in the month is going to be rubber ducky themed, so I’ve slowly been collecting cute ducks whenever I come across them.
+Some Boy’s first birthday theme is going to be a rubber ducky party, so I’ve slowly been collecting cute ducks whenever I come across them.
 We even have a pirate duck that Nate picked up at Walmart.